Lone Star 100

-100k will be 2 loops of 31.5 miles with Approx. 13,500 feet of gain and descent.
-The loops will be run all be run the counter clockwise rotation Relay teams for the 100k are 2 people.
+100k will be 2 loops of 31.5 miles with approximately 13,500 feet of gain and descent.
+The loops will be run the counter clockwise rotation.
+Relay teams for the 100k are 2 people.

 We did a course preview at Austin Trail Running Company.
 Check it out!